Louise Evans - Director

 Ciara came to Tāmaki Makaurau in 2016 to complete her BFA(Hons) and BA in psychology, then stuck around when she realised how much the city feels like home.

 Intrigued by the idea of art as a connection point within communities, she loves hosting art workshops and taking on unique commissions.
 She volunteered with Samoa House Library as a library minder, was an artist for Aum New Years Festival, and collaborated with The Charlotte Museum in creating a set of sapphic playing cards.
+The Charlotte Museum has also displayed her paintings alongside the 2025 Music Month exhibition, which is a nice gesture given that her musical prowess is minimal at best.

 Aotearoa’s folk scene was uncharted territory for her until just a couple of years ago, when she was chuffed to stumble upon this space bursting with talented musicians whose tunes strengthen bonds between people.
 She’s enjoying the journey of discovering where her art goes when inspired by a philosophy that feels distinctly different from what she absorbed in art school.

-Folk Promotions Coordinator
+Hanna Wiskari-Griffiths - Folk Promotions Coordinator

 Meet Hanna, originally from Sweden, based in Tāmaki Makaurau since 2016.